And this is the message which we have heard from Him, and we announce to you:

 To those remaining in darkness, and darkness remaining in them, God’s Law of Light has only the ministry of condemnation.
 For unless a man is full of Light, the Light condems him.
 And just as the Law’s former revelation could not transform men by the fading glory of ordinances, but only expose them in its requirements; likewise that same Light of the Lord’s conviction regarding sin, righteousness, and judgement was the school master humbling us into the more exceedingly glorious new covenant in Christ Jesus, who is the only true fulfillment of the whole Law of God’s heart for reconciliation.
 For this is “the mystery having been hidden from the ages… but now revealed to His saints… Who is CHRIST IN YOU, the hope of glory.”
 For it has always been the very same Law, the very same Word, the very same Gospel: yes, even “that which was from the beginning;” for the substance has always been Jesus Christ!
 And He who was revealed TO Saul of Tarsus, that same One was revealed IN a transformed Paul (Gal 1:16).
 It is the revealing of this mystery which all the prophets looked forward to, and of which Peter finally said, “and we have the more established prophetic word, in which you do well to take heed, as to a lamp shining in a murky place, until day dawns and the Day-star rises in your hearts…” (2 Pet 1:19)

-For the condemnation of the Law (which is of God’s Light) still remains upon all not walking IN the Light BY the Light, with whom His true children have been made one.
+For the condemnation of the Law (which was a limited revelation, yet still born of God’s Light) still remains upon all not walking IN the True Light BY the True Light, JESUS, with whom His true children have been made one.
 “For at one time you were darkness, but now you are light in the Lord.
-Walk as children of Light” (Eph 5:8) The former revelation of God’s Law made Moses’ veiled face shine with only a fading radiance of what was upon him: the latter revelation of it now shines forth unveiled, bringing us from glory to glory by Christ’s work within us, becoming the very luminaries of HIS light shining in a dark place.
+Walk as children of Light” (Eph 5:8) The former revelation of God’s Light made Moses’ veiled face shine with only a fading radiance of what was upon him: the latter revelation of it now shines forth unveiled, bringing us from glory to glory by Christ’s work within us, becoming the very luminaries of HIS light shining in a dark place.
 “The spiritual one discerns all things, but he is discerned by no one.
 For who has known the mind of the Lord?
 Who will teach Him?
 But we have the mind of Christ.”
 (1 Cor 2:15-16)

 But all things being exposed by the light are clearly revealed,